Harly-1506/Harly-1506.github.io/README.md

-# Pomodoro Timer for learn-with-me streams
+# Pomodoro Timer for "Study with me" streams
 ## About the Project
 This is a small and customizable pomodoro timer that you can integrate into OBS Studio.
 Feel free to use it in your next learn-with-me stream!